 - 9 Special setback from tidal wetlands.
-No building, structure, patio, deck or platform six inches (6") or more in height from existing grade or filling or grading or excavation is permitted within fifty feet (50') of a tidal wetland, except: - a.
+No building, structure, patio, deck or platform or filling or grading or excavation is permitted within fifty feet (50') of a tidal wetland, except: - a.
 Construction, filling, grading or excavation when associated with the installation of a Health Code compliant septic system when no other suitable land is available.
 Fill will not exceed the absolute minimum required to meet the Health Code.